Formula: SrCO3 or SrO.CO2

 Strontium is considered a safe material.
 Some people confuse SrO with Strontium 90, an isotope released from atomic reactions; they are not the same thing.

 As noted, strontium carbonate produces gases as it decomposes and these can cause pinholes or blisters in glazes (if they are being generated into a glaze melt having a viscosity and surface tension that is unable to pass them or heal over properly as they escape or one that simply does not have time because of quick cooling).
-There are many strontium frits available and incorporating one of them to source the SrO instead of raw strontium carbonate (a classic job for glaze chemistry calculations).
+There are strontium frits available (e.g. Fusion F-581 has 39% SrO) and incorporating one of them to source it instead of raw strontium carbonate (a classic job for glaze chemistry calculations).
 The resultant glaze will be more fusible and will have better clarity and fewer defects.
 Strontium frits have become much more common of late and are useful to producing brilliant transparent glazes without having a high expansion (like those based on Na2O and K2O).
-Please read the information about the oxide SrO to fully appreciate the value of SrO frits, not just as alternatives to this material, but as excellent ways to produce brilliant glazes.
+Please read the information about the oxide SrO to fully appreciate the value of SrO (especially when sourced from frits), not just as alternatives to this material, but as excellent ways to produce brilliant glazes.

 Some pottery glazes have such high strontium carbonate percentages that a frit cannot supply the needed SrO.
 These are, of course, special purpose formulations, having an SrO content that exceeds (or far exceeds) normal target or limit formulas.
 According to the Wikipedia article, while it does have a low solubility, this increases dramatically with temperature (about 50 times greater at 100C verses room temperature) and up to 100 times greater in the presence of CO2 in the slurry.
 Both of these factors play in glaze slurries (they can contain other carbonates that are disassociating) and thus indicate the potential to flocculate or deflocculate them.